 To prepare for the 1976 Bicentennial, the exterior of the Inn received a makeover with the help of the King of Prussia Historical Society and During the remaining 1950s and 1960s, the King of Prussia Inn remained vacant and isolated between the lanes of US 202.
 Weather and vandalism took its toll both inside and out.

 Then, in 1997, PennDot planned another highway expansion project and the King of Prussia Inn was literally at a crossroads and in the way again.
 Since the Inn was added to the National Register in 1960, it was now protected and had to be relocated.

 With the challenge to relocate the King of Prussia Inn, a dedicated group of local supporters mobilized to formulate a plan to move the 550-ton structure.
 Between 1997 and 2000, the Arthur Powell foundation, the Kravco Co., and PennDOT raised $1.63 million to move the Inn.
 An additional $400,000 was raised throughout the community for restoration after the move.

 Finally, in front of a huge crowd, at 6:00 am on Sunday, August 20th in 2000, the Inn began its 2,400 foot move around the corner at a speed of about 200 feet an hour to start a new life on Bill Smith Blvd with dreams of becoming a combination museum and community meeting place.

-Today the Inn, fully restored inside, is the headquarters for the Montgomery County Chamber of Commerce.
-The INN also has other local businesses as tenants, whose operations are headquartered in the INN.
+Today, the King of Prussia Inn, fully restored inside, is the headquarters for The Montgomery County Chamber of Commerce.
+The Inn also has other local businesses as tenants, whose operations are headquartered in the Inn.